-The payment to trustee Irving Picard and his firm, Baker & Hostetler LLP (1155L), was approved yesterday by U.S. Bankruptcy Judge Burton Lifland in New York.
+The payment to trustee Irving Picard and his firm, Baker & Hostetler LLP (1155L:US), was approved yesterday by U.S. Bankruptcy Judge Burton Lifland in New York.
 Some victims argued Picard isn’t paying Madoff clients fast enough and is wasting money that should go to them.

 The amount covers Picard’s work from Dec.
 15 to April 30.
 The trustee and the law firm argued the fees were justified by their recovery of $1.08 billion for victims as of June 30 and their filing of complex lawsuits against the con man’s biggest investors seeking about $14 billion more in damages.